About the survey

 This information will be used to drive policy improvements in areas such as flexible working, opportunities to shift between agencies, pay equity for people in similar roles, hiring practices, as well as training and development.

-When is the survey open?
+When was the survey conducted?

-Who is conducting the survey?
+Who conducted the survey?

 We ran cognitive testing with 25 randomly selected public servants in early 2021.